Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 \subsection{Problem Formulation}

 Consider a dexterous end-effector with tactile sensing ability.
 A contact point $\mathbf{p}_t$ in the world coordinate can be obtained when an object is in contact with the tactile sensor.
-As an example, refer to the scene in Fig.~\ref{fig:teaser}, in which the task space is defined inside a rectangular region in a horizontal plane: $z=h_d$, $x \in [x^-, x^+]$, $y \in [y^-, y^+]$.
+As an example, refer to the scene in Fig.~\ref{fig:teaser}, in which the task space is defined inside a rectangular region in a horizontal plane: $z=h_d$, {\revcolor{red}where $h_d$ is the height value for this plane specified by the user}, $x \in [x^-, x^+]$, $y \in [y^-, y^+]$.
 The boundaries of this region can be relaxed to an irregular polygon.
 Also, the $z=h_d$ plane can be relaxed to a smoothed surface $z=f(x,y)$ if the end-effector can slide to explore such surface.
 It is also a common case that only the end-effector is equipped with the tactile sensor.
 To avoid the case that the object may be unintentionally moved by the robot regions that are not equipped with tactile skin, only the tactile sensor is placed inside the task space.

 Inside the robot's task space $\mathbb{T}$, there exists an unknown number of objects $\mathbb{O}_k, k \in 1, 2, ..., N_o$, each with its contour curve $C_k, k \in 1, 2, ..., N_o$.
 For any point pairs $\bm{p}_{C_{i}} \in C_i, \bm{p}_{C_{j}} \in C_j, i \neq j$ , it satisfies the spatial isolation condition: